zammad/zammad-admin-documentation/system/objects/permissions.rst

 About screens
 -------------

-Zammad differentiates between several screens, you can use the object attribute in.
+Zammad differentiates between several screens where object attributes can be used.

 create
    Every time you use a creation dialogue for not yet existing data.